HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/configuration/parameters.md

 - PORT : 8880 - HTTP(S) port for the KEEP service.
 - ADMINPORT : 8889 - HTTP port for the Admin listener.
 Should not be reachable from outside.
 - METRICSPORT: 8890 - Endpoint for [Prometheus](https://prometheus.io/) metrics.
-- GodeMode: true/false -> Whether local users in KeepConfig are recognized.
 - JwtDuration: Lifetime in minutes for the internal JWT provider - default 60min.
 - JwtMaxDuration: Maximum lifetime in minutes JWT tokens get accepted.
 - DEBUG: true/false Debug mode.
 Creates more console output.
 - PEMCert: If your TLS is PEM format (e.g. LetsEncrypt), path to certificate file.
 - TLSFile: TLS file with key for jks, pem or pfx.
 - TLSPassword: Password for jks and pfx key file.
-- shutdownkey: Passphrase for posting to `http://localhost:adminport/shutdown` to shut down KEEP.

 ### Parameters in JSON files